QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

     qe.util.toc()

-We see that the EGM version is around twice as fast, even without jit compilation
+We see that the EGM version is significantly faster, even without jit compilation!

-At the same time, the absence of numerical root finding means that it is typically more accurate at each step as well
+The absence of numerical root finding means that it is typically more accurate at each step as well